 To become a medical doctor, they had to complete four years of medical school, a four-year residency, and a three-year fellowship.
 After that, they can continue to become board certified if they wish.

-OBGYN’s are also the ones you go-to for all of your female health needs that are nonpregnancy related, so you may already have one.
-If you have one that you like and respect, you are all set.
-Just make sure you agree with their philosophies regarding pregnancy and childbirth as well.
+OBGYNs are also the ones you go to for all of your female health needs that are nonpregnancy related, so you may already have one.
+You are all set if you have one you like and respect.
+Make sure you also agree with their philosophies regarding pregnancy and childbirth.

 If you have a high-risk pregnancy or any complications arise during your pregnancy, an Ob-Gyn will be assisting you.
-If you have had one since the beginning, there is no need to worry; you are already in capable hands.
+However, if you have had one since the beginning, there is no need to worry; you are already in capable hands.

-This is why I preferred to have an OB/GYN each time.
+This is why I prefer to have an OB/GYN each time.
 You will also be seeing this doctor for your 6-week postpartum appointment.

-For both my pregnancies, since the doctor I went to for all my appointments did not actually deliver the babies, it was nice to bring my babies to my postpartum appointment so my doctor could meet them.
+For both my pregnancies, since the doctor I went to for all my appointments did not deliver the babies, it was nice to bring them to my postpartum appointment so my doctor could meet them.
 They were with me through the whole pregnancy journey, and they loved meeting the baby in person they cared for internally.

 There are three different levels of midwife credentials.
-A CPM is a certified professional midwife and has been certified by the North American Registry of Midwives.
+A CPM is a certified professional midwife certified by the North American Registry of Midwives.